Out-Law Guide | 30 Mar 2005 | 2:55 pm | 8 min. read

 Where a contract is made with a consumer, a raft of additional provisions apply – see, for the UK, our guide on Dealing With Consumers.
 These provisions vary from country to country, emphasising the importance of clearly stating the law which is to apply to your contract.
 However, even a clear choice of law clause will not prevent national courts from asserting jurisdiction if they feel that their consumers are being targeted by your website – see our guide on Jurisdiction – and the safest practice is to comply with the laws of all countries which are important markets for your products and to exclude orders from countries which are not.
 See also our guide on Internet Advertising.

 There are also a number of regulations which specifically control contracts which are formed online.
 The 'distance selling' regulations came into force in 2000 and protect consumers involved in 'distance contracts' (including contracts concluded online) by requiring the supply of certain information to the consumer before and after the contract is entered into.
 They also give the consumer a seven day cooling off period during which he can change his mind and withdraw from the contract.
 The e-commerce regulations came into force in 2002, and also require a range of information is provided to consumers before they enter into the contract.
-For further information, see our guide on EU and UK Regulations.

 The distance selling regulations do not apply to financial services products, although similar regulations came into effect in October 2004.
 (See our article, Distance Marketing of Financial Services.)